Dark living room ideas need not be dull, dreary or dated.

 4. Light up a dark living room – artificially

-The right living room lighting ideas can not only brighten a dark living room, but also highlight architectural features, provide dramatic decorative effects, create illusions of space and define zones in open plan areas.
+The right living room lighting ideas can not only make a dark room look brighter, but also highlight architectural features, provide dramatic decorative effects, create illusions of space and define zones in open plan areas.

 Create a thoroughly modern scheme with statement neon lighting.
 They give a dark living room a gentle glow, and set against a dark wall, they are guaranteed to stand out.